NES / Famicom Architecture

 The alternative medium

 Even though it was only released in Japan, I thought this would be a good opportunity to introduce a short-lived but peculiar add-on that, just like the mappers, brought in more capabilities to this console.
-This peripheral was called Famicom Disk System (FDS) and shipped in 1986 (~3 years after the Famicom).
-It had the shape of an external floppy reader and came bundled with an odd-shaped cartridge called ‘RAM adapter’.
+This peripheral, called the Famicom Disk System (FDS), shipped in 1986 (~3 years after the Famicom).
+It resembled an external floppy drive and came bundled with an oddly shaped cartridge called the ‘RAM adapter’.

 Image